symfony/symfony-docs/cookbook/form/form_collections.rst

         <!-- ... -->

-When the user submits the form, the submitted data for the ``Tags`` fields are used to construct an ``ArrayCollection`` of ``Tag`` objects, which is then set on the ``tag`` field of the ``Task`` instance.
+When the user submits the form, the submitted data for the ``tags`` field are used to construct an ``ArrayCollection`` of ``Tag`` objects, which is then set on the ``tag`` field of the ``Task`` instance.